ljoakim/HCLIM2CMOR/README.rst

 Contact
 =======

-Currently the tool is administrated by Silje Sørland (ETH Zürich).
-You can contact her at: silje.soerland@env.ethz.ch
+Currently **THIS** tool (HCLIM43 version) is administrated by Andreas Dobler (MET Norway, andreasd@met.no)

 Involved people
 ===============

-In the development of this tool a number of people from different institutions were involved:
+In the development of the original tool a number of people from different institutions were involved:

 - Matthias Göbel (Swiss Federal Institute of Technology (ETH), Zürich, Switzerland)